focus-editor/focus/LOG.md

 # TODO
-- Select whole words when creating new cursors (unless selected manually)
 - Highlight occurrences of selection (same rules as above)

 - Fix the crash when a file is saved with open dialog hidden